johnbedeir/openeye_task/README.md

 ## EC2 Provisioning:

 ### 1. Use the `script.sh`
-Create a `script.sh` file on the EC2 which will install docker, create docker volumes
+Create a `script.sh` file on the EC2 which will install docker, add docker to sudo group and create docker volumes
 ```
 vim scipt.sh
 ```